Feist (singer): Multitudes (2021–present)

 In June 2021, Feist announced that her live Multitudes residency would begin in Europe in summer 2021.
 It included performances in Hamburg, Ottawa and Toronto, and featured new songs without the release of a new album.
 Initially intended to accompany the release of Pleasure, the style of Multitudes as a traditional, intimate and communal experience for smaller audiences was a concept that Feist and designer Rob Sinclair co-designed.

 On September 1, 2022, Feist announced that she would withdraw from opening for Arcade Fire on their tour after their frontman Win Butler was accused of sexual misconduct.

 On February 14, 2023, Feist released three new songs, "Hiding Out In The Open", "In Lightning" and "Love Who We Are Meant To", from her sixth studio album, Multitudes, announcing its scheduled release on April 14, 2023.
 In the same year, she appeared on Hayden's album Are We Good, as a duet vocalist on the single "On a Beach".

 Feist also announced a North American and European tour to promote Multitudes.

+In 2025, Feist and Andrew Barr were the executive producer of two tracks of Argentine experimental musician Juana Molina's album Doga, which she recorded at the Hotel2Tango studio in Montreal.

+In 2026, she was inducted into the Canadian Songwriters Hall of Fame.